Recession still has Floridians reeling and anxious about election

 A Florida Chamber of Commerce poll conducted in late September also ranked the economy and jobs as the top concern of Florida voters, ahead of education and schools.

-“It’s still the number one concern of everybody on an open-ended question,” said Marian Johnson, pollster for the Florida Chamber of Commerce.
+“It’s still the No. 1 concern of everybody on an open-ended question,” said Marian Johnson, pollster for the Florida Chamber of Commerce.

 Uneven recovery